csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/extendingScreenplay/AbilitiesActionsAndQuestions.md

 # Abilities, Actions & Questions

 Screenplay ships [with a small number of Abilities and performables] but it is designed to be extended with new ones.
+New [Abilities], [Actions] and [Questions] extend [Screenplay] by allowing [Actors] to interact with new APIs, services and libraries.

+Broadly-speaking to extend Screenplay in this way you must:

+* Write one or more new ability types which provide access to the API of the service or library with which you'd like to interact
+* Write one or more Action and/or Question [Performables] which make use of that ability

 [with a small number of Abilities and performables]: ../performables/index.md
+[Screenplay]: xref:CSF.Screenplay.Screenplay

 ## Writing abilities